The best smartwatches of 2021 | CNN Underscored

 Samsung’s Galaxy Watch 4 is the best smartwatch for Android users — it’s a step up from previous Galaxy watches in nearly every way, with a more refined design, cleaner user interface and a new operating system.
 The proprietary Tizen OS is out, and Google’s Wear OS is in, so for the first time, Google apps and services — along with the huge library of third-party apps from the Play Store — are supported on the Galaxy Watch 4.

 Even better, the close collaboration between Samsung and Google means this is the best Watch OS implementation yet.
-Watch OS is finally a cohesive experience, with a tile like interface that lets you swipe away from the watchface and into an app experience.
+Watch OS is finally a cohesive experience, with a tile-like interface that lets you swipe away from the watch face and into an app experience.
 This way at a touch you can see your activity for the day, control music playback or even view your calendar.
 You can swipe down for quick settings, up for the app drawer, to the left for different app tiles and to the right for notifications.
-The updated Wear OS feels more seamless and the integrated processor handles all tasks swiftly.
+The updated Wear OS feels more seamless, and the integrated processor handles all tasks swiftly.
 We struggled to make the Galaxy Watch stutter or hiccup in our testing.

 The move to Wear OS also means that the Galaxy Watch 4 works as well with a standard Android device as it does with a Galaxy phone.
-We tested on several including a Pixel 5a and encountered no issues.
+We tested on several, including a Pixel 5a, and encountered no issues.
 You’ll just need to download some specific Samsung apps to get the ball rolling.
 Plus, Wear OS means access to Google’s apps and services, like Google Pay and Fit, which are simply better developed and more useful in more situations than the Samsung-specific versions.
-(Some Android and Wear OS aren’t yet updated for compatibility with the Watch 4, but the Play store will let you know if there’s an alternative and install that on your phone)
+(Some Android and Wear OS apps aren’t yet updated for compatibility with the Watch 4, but the Play Store will let you know if there’s an alternative and install that on your phone.)

 Like its predecessors, the Watch 4 has a circular aluminum housing with a flush bezel watch face.
 Two physical buttons on the right side let you navigate or trigger an action, while a 4-in-1 health sensor lives on the back.
 It’s the classic Galaxy Watch experience.

-Last but not least, the new 4-in-1 BioActive Sensor gives you more complete health and fitness monitoring, with : heart rate, AFib monitoring, Vo2 levels (blood oxygen),take an electrocardiogram (ECG) and measure body composition.
+Last but not least, the new 4-in-1 BioActive Sensor gives you more complete health and fitness monitoring, with heart rate, AFib monitoring, Vo2 levels (blood oxygen), electrocardiogram (ECG) and measure body composition.
 These more complex measurements are alongside steps taken, calories burned and active minutes.
 The Watch 4 can still automatically identify a workout and track hundreds of them.
-As always though, the Watch 4 (like any smartwatch) should not be used for medical diagnosis.
+As always, though, the Watch 4 (like any smartwatch) should not be used for medical diagnoses.

 Is the experience on par with an Apple Watch?
 Not quite yet, but it is more intuitive to use than any previous Wear OS watch, and unlike previous Galaxy Watches integrates smoothly with any Android phone.
-In side-by-side tests the health and fitness data derived was on-par with that of the Apple Watch Series 6 and SE.
-And unlike previous Wear OS watches such as the Fossil Sport, it doesn’t crash while making calls or launching apps.
+In side-by-side tests the health and fitness data derived was on par with that of the Apple Watch Series 6 and SE.
+And unlike previous Wear OS watches, such as the Fossil Sport, it doesn’t crash while making calls or launching apps.

 Whether you have the latest Samsung Galaxy, a Pixel 2XL or some other Android device, the Galaxy Watch 4 is the best smartwatch you can pair with it.
 This new flavor of Wear OS combined with Samsung’s watch interface makes for a stellar experience that lets you get the most out of this wearable on your wrist.